Shiny5228/ibkr-trade-visualization/README.md

 1. Export your trade data from IBKR in the supported format.
 2. Upload the data through the application's interface.
-3. Explore the visualizations to gain insights into your trading performance.
+3. Explore the visualizations made with plotly to gain insights into your trading performance.

 ## Generating IB Reports